October 6, 2022

 2) you can achieve a greater audience or consumer base, and

-3) you will make sure you are not getting sued due to breach of laws.
+3) you will ensure you are not getting sued due to a breach of laws.

 5.3 What are the legal requirements relating to website accessibility?

-Legal requirements relating to the website accessibility depend on the relevant law.
-There are international, regional and national legal instruments in this field.
-Below we outline the major laws in this field and its basic requirements.
+Legal requirements relating to website accessibility depend on the relevant law.
+There are international, regional, and national legal instruments in this field.
+Below we outline the significant laws in this field and their basic requirements.

 5.3.1 UN Convention on the Rights of Persons with Disabilities

 The United Nations Convention on the Rights of Persons with Disabilities (UNCRPD) was adopted on 13 December 2006 and entered into force on 3 May 2008.
-The purpose of the UNCRPD is the promotion and protection of the full and equal enjoyment of all human rights and fundamental freedoms by all persons with disabilities.
+The purpose of the UNCRPD is to promote and protect the full and equal enjoyment of all human rights and fundamental freedoms by all persons with disabilities.

 Article 9 of the Convention is about accessibility which also covers web accessibility.
-The same article sets out that the Member States of the Convention require that appropriate measures are taken to ensure access for persons with disabilities, on equal basis with others, to information and communication technologies, including the Internet.
+The same article states that the Member States of the Convention requires that appropriate measures are taken to ensure access for persons with disabilities, on an equal basis with others, to information and communication technologies, including the Internet.

 The Americans with Disabilities Act (ADA) is a US law that prohibits discrimination based on disability.
-It was enacted in 1990 in order to end discrimination against those with disabilities.
+It was enacted in 1990 to end discrimination against those with disabilities.
 The ADA was not directly about online compliance.
-It was initially adopted in order to make the life of the disabled easier in public facilities.
-It was, for long, debatable whether the ADA applied to commercial websites as well.
-Even though there is no explicit coverage of commercial websites under the law, the requirement that “places of public accommodation” must provide equal access to the disabled is interpreted by some courts to apply the law to commercial websites, despite the fact that there were courts that decided otherwise.
+It was initially adopted in order to make the life of people with disabilities easier in public facilities.
+It was, for a long, debatable whether the ADA applied to commercial websites as well.
+Even though there is no explicit coverage of commercial websites under the law, the requirement that “places of public accommodation” must provide equal access to people with disabilities is interpreted by some courts to apply the law to commercial websites, even though there were courts that decided otherwise.

 The US Department of Justice has interpreted that the ADA also includes websites.
-First of all, Title 2 of the ADA prohibits discrimination against people with disabilities in state and local governments.
-State and local governments must ensure that their communications with people with disabilities are as effective as their communications with others.
-A website that does not provide equal accessibility to those with disabilities limits the ability of the disabled to access the services offered by the state and local governments on equal terms.
+First, Title 2 of the ADA prohibits discrimination against people with disabilities in state and local governments.
+State and local governments must ensure that their communications with people with disabilities are as effective as with others.
+A website that does not provide equal access to those with disabilities limits the ability of people with disabilities to access the services offered by the state and local governments on similar terms.
 Therefore, the US Department of Justice considers that the ADA applies to services and programs of state and local governments that are offered through websites.

-Secondly, Title 3 of the ADA forbids discrimination against the disabled by businesses open to the public (also referred to as “places of public accommodation”).
+Secondly, Title 3 of the ADA forbids discrimination against people with disabilities by businesses open to the public (also called “places of public accommodation”).
 According to the US Department of Justice, many online commercial websites are likely to fall under the scope of the “places of public accommodation” and thus require ADA compliance.

 5.3.3 EU Website Accessibility Laws

-In the European Union, there are two laws that are about website accessibility.
+In the European Union, two laws are about website accessibility.
 The first law is the Website Accessibility Directive.
 The other law is the European Accessibility Act.

-The Website Accessibility Directive is an EU initiative which was adopted in 2016 with the aim to ensure that websites and mobile applications are accessible equally by those with disabilities in the EU.
+The Website Accessibility Directive is an EU initiative adopted in 2016 to ensure that websites and mobile applications are accessible equally to those with disabilities in the EU.
 The Directive applies to public sector bodies only.

 The Directive requires, among other things, the publication of an accessibility statement for websites and mobile applications, calls for a feedback mechanism for users to flag accessibility problems, and expects regular accessibility monitoring by EU Member States.

-The directive was complemented by the European Accessibility Act of 2019 which extends the applicability of accessibility rules to private sector organizations, except for microenterprises (those with less than 10 employees or annual turnover less than 2 million EUR).
+The Directive was complemented by the European Accessibility Act of 2019, which extends the applicability of accessibility rules to private sector organizations, except for microenterprises (those with less than ten employees or annual turnover of less than 2 million EUR).
 The requirements of the Act must have been implemented by the Member States by 2025.

 5.3.4 WCAG

 The Web Content Accessibility Guidelines (WCAG) are a series of guidelines developed by the World Wide Web Consortium (W3C).
-The guidelines are a set of recommendations in order to make Web content more accessible, especially for people with disabilities.
-While they are not binding by themselves, they have been referenced in major laws and court cases worldwide, including the ADA.
+The guidelines recommend making Web content more accessible, especially for people with disabilities.
+While they are not binding by themselves, they have been referenced in significant laws and court cases worldwide, including the ADA.

 The first version of the WCAG (1.0) was released in 1999 and consisted of 14 principles.
-WCAG 2.0 was released in 2008 consisting of 12 guidelines organized under 4 principles (websites must be perceivable, operable, understandable, and robust), and each guideline with testable success criteria.
+WCAG 2.0 was released in 2008, consisting of 12 guidelines organized under four principles (websites must be perceivable, operable, understandable, and robust), and each guideline with testable success criteria.
 The latest version of these guidelines - WCAG 3.0 were released in December 2021.

 Impressum

-Impressum is a legal requirement in certain countries (especially in german-speaking countries like Germany, Austria and Switzerland) for businesses with an online presence.
-It is also referred to as “Imprint”.
-An impressum is a basic legal notice to visitors of a website about the website or business owner, as well as the basic information about the company.
+Impressum is a legal requirement in certain countries (especially in German-speaking countries like Germany, Austria, and Switzerland) for businesses with an online presence.
+It is also referred to as “Imprint.”
+An Impressum is a fundamental legal notice to website visitors about the website or business owner and the company’s basic information.

 Impressum is required for commercial websites and business social media pages.
-It is not required from websites that are non-commercial and/or personal in nature and do not generate an income.
+It is unnecessary for websites that are non-commercial and personal and do not generate income.

 • Name of the owner or manager of the website